Baltimore Life Insurance Review (2023)

 A.M.
 Best last opined on Baltimore Life in 2003 when they downgraded the company’s financial strength rating from B++ (very strong) to B+ (very strong).

-This rating action reflected a decline in the company’s capitalization on both a risk-adjusted and absolute basis, combines with weak operating performance.
+This rating action reflected a decline in the company’s capitalization on both a risk-adjusted and absolute basis, combined with weak operating performance.

 Frequently Asked Questions